Skip to content

 Concurrent Degrees

-Students at the University of Washington have the option to pursue two Master’s degrees concurrently.
+Students at the University of Washington have the option to pursue two Master’s degrees concurrently, combining the MUP degree with masters degrees in fields such as landscape architecture, public administration, public health, and engineering.
 Students are generally able to complete two degrees in three years, rather than the four it would normally take to earn them separately.
 This is achieved through a sharing of credits as agreed upon by both programs.
 Although the degrees are pursued concurrently, they are not one blended program.
 Each degree program has its own admissions process, advising process, course sequencing, etc. Students work with both program offices to ensure the coordination and completion of the two degrees.

 Policy for formal and informal concurrent degrees is taken from the UW Graduate School Policy 1.5 for concurrent degree programs.